jhylin/Portfolio-projects/README.md

 # Portfolio-projects
-This repository contains different healthcare and pharmaceutical-related projects from my personal interests, as I came from a pharmacy background initially, so I do still want to delve deeper into these fields with the use of data science and analytics tools.
+This repository contains different healthcare and pharmaceutical-related projects from my personal interests, as I've come from a pharmacy background initially, followed by a few years of research (still not an expert yet), so naturally I still want to delve further into these fields by using data science and analytics tools.

-All of the projects are done by using Python (via Anaconda), SQL (via DBeaver on MySQL server), and also R (via RStudio), which is another programming language I've derived recently.
+All of the projects were done by using Python (via Anaconda), SQL (via DBeaver on MySQL server), and R (via RStudio), which is another programming language I've derived recently.

 #### Completed projects:
 #### Rare disease drugs